 In some instances, a reviewer may deny some claims despite a doctor’s determination of disability and inability to work.
 Below, we explain why this may sometimes happen.

 The Social Security Administration (SSA) will require documented medical evidence of your disability and how it keeps you from working.
 For this reason, it is very important to have this conversation with your doctor.
 Give them as much information as possible about your disability and how it affects your inability to work.

-In fact, medical records documenting your disability will be one of the most crucial factors for successfully obtaining benefits.
-You should hand your doctor any and all information about how you are affected.
+In fact, medical records documenting your disability will be a crucial factor for obtaining benefits.
+Give your doctor all information about how your disability affects your life.
 If there were notes from your doctor excusing you from work or requesting a modified schedule, then you should include those notes with documents from your physician’s office.
 It also helps if you have documentation of how much work you missed due to your disability.

 Reason 2: Failing to Follow Treatment Instructions

 You must abide by your physician’s treatment instructions to receive disability benefits.
 If you do not abide by the treatment terms, the medical examiner cannot determine your health condition actually keeps you from working.

 However, if you can show that you had valid reasons for not following the treatment, then it is something you could bring up if you appeal a denial of benefits.
 You should follow the treatment and document your progress if possible.